Roman Catholic (term): 18th and 19th centuries

 The official and popular uses of the term "Roman Catholic" in the English language grew in the 18th century.
 A letter by John Wesley, one of the founders of Methodism, published in 1749 is addressed to "a Roman Catholick".
 Up to the reign of George III, Catholics in Britain who recognized the Pope as head of the Church had generally been designated in official documents as "Papists".
 In 1792, however, this phraseology was changed and, in the Speech from the Throne, the term "Roman Catholic" was used.

 By the early 19th century, the term "Roman Catholic" had become well established in the English-speaking world.
-As the movement that led to Catholic Emancipation through the Roman Catholic Relief Act of 1829 grew, many Anglicans and Protestants generally began to accept that being a Roman Catholic was not synonymous with being disloyal to the British Crown.
+As the movement that led to Catholic Emancipation through the Roman Catholic Relief Act 1829 grew, many Anglicans and Protestants generally began to accept that being a Roman Catholic was not synonymous with being disloyal to the British Crown.
 While believing that in the past the term Roman Catholic may have been synonymous with rebel, they held that it was by then as indicative of loyalty as membership in any other Christian denomination.
 The situation had been very different two centuries before, when Pope Paul V forbade English members of his church from taking an oath of allegiance to King James I, a prohibition that not all of them observed.

 Also in the 19th century, some prominent Anglican theologians, such as William Palmer and John Keble, supported the Branch Theory, which viewed the universal Church as having three principal branches: Anglican, Roman and Eastern.
 The 1824 issue of The Christian Observer defined the term Roman Catholic as a member of the "Roman Branch of the Church".
 By 1828, speeches in the British Parliament routinely used the term Roman Catholic and referred to the "Holy Roman Catholic and Apostolic Church".

 In the United States, use of the term "Roman Catholic", as well as the number of Catholics, began to grow only in the early 19th century.
 Like the term "papist", "Romanist" was often used as a mainly pejorative term for Roman Catholics at the time.
 In 1790, there were only 100 Catholics in New York and some 30,000 in the whole country, with only 29 priests.
 As the number of Catholics in the United States grew rapidly from 150,000 to 1.7 million between 1815 and 1850, mostly by way of immigration from Ireland and the German Confederation, many clergy followed to serve that population, and Roman Catholic parishes were established.
 The terms "Roman Catholic" and "Holy Roman Catholic" thus gained widespread use in the United States in the 19th century, both in popular usage and in official documents.
 In 1866, US President Andrew Johnson attended a meeting of the Council of the Roman Catholic Church.